Radford University Foundation receives donation of renovated historic Radford home

 Radford University President Penelope W. Kyle currently lives in a home known as Hickory Hill, which has also served as the official residence to former RU Presidents Dr. Donald N. Dedmon and Dr. Douglas Covington.

 The late Victorian/Queen Anne house, named Halwyck, located on Tyler Avenue in Radford, was built in 1892 and predates the founding of Radford University.
-The two-story brick dwelling was built by Virginia's 43rd governor, John Hoge Tyler (1846-1925), and his wife Susan Montgomery Hammet Tyler (1845-1927), who were influential in the early development of the City of Radford when it emerged as a railway hub and industrial center in Southwest Virginia.
+The two-story brick dwelling was built by Virginia's 43rd governor, James Hoge Tyler (1846-1925), and his wife Susan Montgomery Hammet Tyler (1845-1927), who were influential in the early development of the City of Radford when it emerged as a railway hub and industrial center in Southwest Virginia.

 Tyler was a farmer and businessman from Radford and Pulaski County who was known as "the farmer's friend" when he served in the Virginia Senate (1877-79), as lieutenant governor (1890-94) and as governor (1898-1902).
 He also made an unsuccessful bid for the U.S. Senate from Virginia in 1899.
 Among Tyler's political contemporaries was William Jennings Bryan, three-time presidential candidate, who was photographed on the veranda at Halwyck during Bryan's 1900 presidential campaign.